Treasure Hunting at Victoria & Albert Museum London

 - Check the events calendar since there is always a revolving exhibition going on here.
 There was a popular one on David Bowie during our visit.

-- Get a copy of the 20 Greatest Treasures Guide.
+- Get a copy of the 20 Greatest Treasure Guides.
 This was a wonderful way to see some of the museum’s highlights and useful for first-time visitors.

 - It’s huge so plan accordingly if you’re on a tight schedule.
 Choose the areas that interest you the most or feel free to wander around and see what you bump into.